6 Simple Ways To Calm Your Highly Sensitive Nervous System

 5. Build a sleep sanctuary

 Quality sleep is essential for nervous system regulation.
 During sleep, your body enters a restorative state.
-Your body repairs tissues, consolidates memories, and flushes out toxins.
-All vital for maintaining a balanced nervous system.

 The good news is that you can cultivate sleep habits that promote nervous system regulation for a more restful night.
-Here are a few tips:

 • Consistency is Key: Establish a consistent sleep schedule, going to bed and waking up at roughly the same time each day, even on weekends.
 This helps regulate your body’s natural sleep-wake cycle.